 Starting with the low-level TOD-oriented operations, we first note in Table 2 that the full data volume of four years of Planck LFI observations is 8 TB.
 This number includes all science and housekeeping data.
-A single read of the full data set from spining disks on a typical intermediate-sized high-performance computing (HPC) cluster therefore requires a few hours of wall time, assuming $O(1\,\mathrm{GB}\,\mathrm{s}^{-1})$ read speed.
+A single read of the full data set from spinning disks on a typical intermediate-sized high-performance computing (HPC) cluster therefore requires a few hours of wall time, assuming $O(1 \text{ GB s}^{-1})$ read speed.
 While acceptable as a one-time initialization cost, integrating such expenses into the Gibbs loop clearly leads to impractical run times.
-A first requirement for efficient end-to-end TOD processing is thus that the entire data set may be stored in RAM.
-Likewise, noting that the memory bus from the RAM to the CPU is relatively slow compared to CPU operations, a corollary requirement is that the overall memory footprint should be aggressively minimized.
+A first requirement for efficient end-to-end TOD processing is thus that the memory bus from the RAM to the CPU is relatively slow compared to CPU operations, a corollary requirement is that the overall memory footprint should be aggressively minimized.

 With these observations in mind, we first choose to read only those parts of the data that are strictly required for the analysis in question; all unnecessary housekeeping data are omitted.
-For each Planck LFI radiometer the only retained quantities therefore include 1) differenced detector voltages, d_t (one float per sample); 2) pointing, P_t (three double precision values per sample); and 3) flags, f_t (one integer per sample).
+For each Planck LFI radiometer the only retained quantities therefore include 1) differenced detector voltages, $d_t$ (one float per sample); 2) pointing, $P_t$ (three double precision values per sample); and 3) flags, $f_t$ (one integer per sample).
 Nominally, a total of 32 bytes/sample/radiometer are required to store the TOD information.